mdtanker/polartoolkit/README.md

 ## Getting started

+Here I use mamba to install packages, but conda should work:

+    conda install mamba

-Create a new python environment and activate it:
+Create a new python environment and install the dependencies:

-    conda create -n antarctic_plots python=3.9
+    mamba create --name antarctic_plots python=3.9 pandas numpy pooch xarray pyproj verde rioxarray pygmt geopandas

+If you planning on using Jupyter notebooks, include ipykernel in the above command.

+Activate the new environemnt:

-    conda activate antarctic_plots
+    mamba activate antarctic_plots

 To install the development version from Github:

     git clone https://github.com/mdtanker/antarctic_plots.git